Tobe23/Basics/Project-1/README.md

 ## nano, vi, jed commands

-Linux allows users to edith and manage files via a text editor  such as nano, vi, or jed; nano and vi come with the operating system, while jed has to be installed.
+Linux allows users to edit and manage files via a text editor  such as nano, vi, or jed; nano and vi come with the operating system, while jed has to be installed.

 ![alt text](<Images/Screenshot 2024-05-13 144703.png>)